The Cost of Conversion

 Where Peace Is Everything, What Happens to Those Who Leave their Religion?

 When someone comes to Christ in a West African culture committed to another religion, like the one Julie, a Pioneer, now calls home, word spreads fast.
-First they lose their housing; family members kick them out.
+First a convert will lose their housing; family members kick them out.
 Any money they get from their families is gone.
 Young men may be beaten.
-Women may be harassed, neglected, or abandoned.
+Women may be harassed, neglected or abandoned.
 Any of them may lose their jobs, or if they’re not employed, their opportunities to find jobs.

 “Especially at the beginning, it’s like being shunned.
 People don’t sell them things in the market.
 Taxis won’t pick them up.
 If a public transport driver knows they’ve come to Christ, they won’t let them on the bus,” says Julie.
 “We’re seeing this last anywhere from five to seven years.”